groupvine/gv-doc/membership/emailactions.md

 This export file will be in a form ready to be imported into the account (into the accounts's top-level group for accounts with sub-groups).
-It will also include a reserved "appId" column which is used to update the status of the pending application to "approved" following the import.
+It will also include reserved "appId" and "appStatus" columns which are used to identify any Pending appications to be imported.

 ## Importing membership or membership changes